DagSonsteboSB/cloudstack-docs/rtd/source/concepts.rst

 (Swift, `swift.openstack.org <http://swift.openstack.org>`__) and Amazon
 Simple Storage Service (S3) object storage.
-When using one of these storage plugins, you configure Swift or S3 storage for the entire CloudStack, then set up the NFS Secondary Staging Store for each zone.
+When using one of these storage plugins, you configure Swift or S3 storage for the entire CloudStack, then set up a NFS Secondary Staging Store for each zone.
 The NFS storage in each zone acts as a staging area through which all templates and other secondary storage data pass before being forwarded to Swift or S3.
 The backing object storage acts as a cloud-wide